-The bond bank maintains a pooled program reserve fund for the 2005 resolution bonds, funded at approximately \$40.7 million as of Aug.
-1, 2012, backed by a moral obligation of the state established by the bond bank's obligation to seek a general fund appropriation in event of a borrower's payment default.
+The bond bank maintains a pooled program reserve fund for the 2005 resolution bonds, funded at approximately \$38.9 million as of April 30, 2013, backed by a moral obligation of the state established by state statute requiring establishment of a reserve and that the bond bank seek a general fund appropriation in the event of a borrower's payment default.
 This pledge was strengthened with the bond bank's commitment to seek a standing appropriation for these bonds, and the state's subsequent appropriation, beginning in fiscal 2010.

-The 'AA-' rating on bonds issued under the 2010 GO resolution, two notches below the state's GO rating, incorporates the underlying annual appropriation pledge of the local borrowers, in contrast to a GO or revenue pledge under the 2005 GO resolution, as well as the state's moral obligation for reserve fund replenishment.
+The 'AA' rating on bonds issued under the 2010 GO resolution, two notches below the state's GO rating, has an underlying annual appropriation pledge of the local borrowers and incorporates the state's moral obligation for reserve fund replenishment.
 However, the rating also reflects the absence of the bond bank's pledge to seek a standing appropriation for state general fund resources to be used in the event of a program reserve draw.
-Bonds issued under this resolution did benefit from a standing appropriation in the state's fiscal 2012 and 2013 budgets, and Fitch will evaluate the enhanced security offered to the 2010 resolution bonds should the state continue this standing appropriation in future budgets.
+Bonds issued under this resolution have benefited from a standing appropriation in the state's recent fiscal year budgets, including the legislatively approved budget awaiting transmittal to the governor for consideration for fiscal 2014.

-Similarly, the 'AA-' rating on bonds issued under various revenue bond resolutions incorporates many of the same credit factors as those for bonds issued under the 2010 resolution.
+Similarly, the 'AA' rating on bonds issued under various revenue bond resolutions incorporates many of the same credit factors as those for bonds issued under the 2010 resolution.
 Issuers' revenue pledge for bond repayment is enhanced by the state's moral obligation pledge for reserve fund replenishment; however, the rating reflects the absence of the bond bank's pledge to seek a standing appropriation for state general fund resources to be used in the event of a program reserve draw.
-These bonds also benefited from the inclusion of a standing appropriation in the state's fiscal 2012 and 2013 budgets.
+These bonds have also benefited from the inclusion of a standing appropriation in the state's recent fiscal year budgets.
+Following the issuance of the 2013 series two bonds, only two stand-alone revenue bond issues will remain outstanding.

 The bond bank was established in 1975 to provide access to low-cost capital financing for Alaska local governments.
-Not inclusive of the current sale, approximately \$578 million in 2005 GO resolution bonds are currently outstanding; the new bonds are the 24th under the 2005 GO resolution.
-Total bond bank obligations outstanding at any one time may not exceed \$1 billion; inclusive of the current sale, the total amount outstanding will be approximately \$742 million.
+Not inclusive of the current sale, approximately \$680 million in 2005 GO resolution bonds are currently outstanding; the new bonds are the 26th under the 2005 GO resolution.
+Total bond bank obligations outstanding at any one time may not exceed \$1 billion; not inclusive of the current sale, the total amount outstanding as of May 1, 2013 was approximately \$781.4 million.

-As noted above, the moral obligation for the bonds was strengthened by inclusion in the state's annual budget, beginning in fiscal 2010, of an appropriation to restore any deficiency in the program reserve fund.
+As noted above, the moral obligation for the bonds was strengthened by inclusion in the state's annual budget, beginning in fiscal 2010, of an appropriation to restore any deficiency in the 2005 program reserve fund.
 Further protections include a state intercept of local aid for borrowers and the ability to access a bond bank custodian account.
-The custodian account, funded at \$5.8 million on June 30, 2011, was augmented by a recent deposit of \$16.1 million from a release of excess bond bank reserves due to the defeasance of issues under the 1976 resolution.
-The bond bank plans to continue to use the custodian account for deposits to fund reserves on future bond issues.
+The custodian account, bolstered by recent state deposits, prior reserve releases, and funded at approximately \$24.4 million as of April 30, 2013, is expected to be utilized for deposits to the pooled program reserve fund on this, and upcoming, bond issues.